ahsparrow/ahsparrow.github.io/3-plumbing.md

 Liz's collected information for women pilots.

-(Note: this information is now (Dec 2014) several years old - some of may be out-of-date.)
+*This information is now (Dec 2014) several years old.
+Some details may be wrong*

 ## Introduction